matthias-bs/BresserWeatherSensorLW/README.md

 ## LoRaWAN Uplink Messages

 With the default configuration, the device will periodically send 3 different uplink messages.
+The [LoRaWAN Node Status](#lorawan-node-status) message and the [Application Layer / Sensor Status](#application-layer--sensor-status) message can be disabled by setting the corresponding interval to zero.

 ### Sensor Data